In this blog post I want to describe how I started recording my first Video training and tell you about the experiences I made during the recording.

 Okay, I got that going…but there was still a lot of cutting.
 After a time I realized I had to big blocks to record.
 So I made the blocks to record smaller which has a few other advantages: You dont have to cut THAT much, you can keep focused on the thing you want to tell in this particular block and you will get a better structure in your video.

 But with a that cutting and block-stuff: When you do a mistake on talking: Make sure that when you start recording again your screen looks exactly the same as at the beginning.
 Even the mouse should have the position to where you started.
-If it does not and you watch it afterwards the mouse will “jump” which is very difficult for the people to follow.
+If it does not, and you watch it afterward, the mouse will “jump” which is very difficult for the people to follow.

 Record your picture … or not?